MegaManSec/gixyng/docs/en/index.md

 - Reporting bugs.
 - Suggesting new plugins for detection.
 - Improving documentation.
-- Fixing, refactoring, improving, and creating new, code.
+- Fixing, refactoring, improving, and writing new code.

 Before submitting any changes in pull requests, please read the contribution guideline document, [Contributing to GixyNG](https://gixy.io/contributing).